How to use boost::property_tree to load and write JSON

 }

-A bit more complexe example is given by a list of values.
-Each element of the list is actualy a std::pair("", value) (where value is a ptree).
-It doesnt means that reading it is harder.
+A bit more complex example is given by a list of values.
+Each element of the list is actually a std::pair("", value) (where value is a ptree).
+It doesn’t mean that reading it is harder.

 std::vector<std::string> fruits;